-(d) On November 25, 2016, the Company completed the second tranche of share subscription agreements for the financing announced on November 7, 2016.
-Under the agreements, the subscribers purchased 3,620,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$1,086,000.
-Each unit consists of one common share and one share purchase warrant.
-Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
-Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$69,020 and issued 230,067 non-transferable finder's warrants.
-Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
-Each unit consists of one common share and one half of a share purchase warrant.
-Each whole warrant is exercisable into one common share at \$0.30 per share before November 25, 2018.
+(c) On December 29, 2017, the Company announced that it has arranged for a non-brokered private placement of 10,000,000 units of the Company at a price of \$0.30 per unit for gross proceeds of \$3,000,000.
+Each unit consists of one common share and one common share purchase warrant.
+Each warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per common share at any time on or before the 24-month anniversary of the closing of the offering.
+Pursuant to the financing, the Company may pay a finder's fee.
 All shares and warrants are subject to a four-month hold period.